stass-1/interactive-map-app/README.md

 - Use component-based architecture for all UI elements
 - Commit messages should be descriptive and follow conventional commits format
 - Create an issue for any significant feature or bugfix
+- Do not use CSS files for styling; use Material UI's sx props instead
+- Do not add comments in code files

 ## License